jeffro26/aws-testing/README.md

 3)You are now ready to begin using the app locally

 How to test:
-Please use post to send a POST request with the following data object:
+Please use postman(or any equivalent) to send a POST request with the following data object:

 localhost:3003/api/donations/donate